-On March 31, 2010 we had working capital of \$2.6 million including \$1.2 million in cash and cash equivalents.
+On June 30, 2010 we had working capital of \$2.4 million including \$0.4 million in cash and cash equivalents.
 On December 31, 2009 we had working capital of \$2.8 million including \$1.2 million in cash and cash equivalents.
-Our current ratio at March 31, 2010 was 2.7 compared to 3.0 at December 31, 2009.
-A significant portion of the reduction of the current ratio was due to the decline in accounts receivable and the increase in accounts payable.
+Our current ratio at June 30, 2010 was 2.4 compared to 3.0 at December 31, 2009

-In the first quarter of 2010 the Company's operating activities used \$25 thousand in cash.
-The Company's net loss in the first quarter of 2010 was \$0.3 million.
-Sources of cash from operations included a decrease in accounts receivable of \$0.2 million, and an increase in accounts payable and accrued expense of \$0.1 million.
-Use of cash from operations was an increase in inventory of \$0.1 million.
+In the second quarter of 2010 the Company's cash balance was \$0.4 million, down from \$1.2 million on December 31, 2009.
+Decreases in cash were primarily due to a loss of \$0.5 million in the first six months of 2010, an increase in net receivables of \$0.6 million, and an increase in inventory of \$0.3 million.
+An increase in accounts payable and accrued expenses of \$0.4 million increased cash.

-In the first quarter of 2010 the Company incurred an operating loss of \$0.4 million and a net loss of \$0.3 million.
+In the second quarter of 2010 the Company incurred a net loss of \$162 thousand.
 Ongoing losses and other conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management does not believe that the Company has sufficient resources to fund its normal operations over the next 12 months unless sales improve significantly or the Company can raise capital.
-Additional financing may not be available on terms favorable to the Company, or at all.
+Management does not believe that the Company has sufficient resources to fund its normal operations over the next 12 months unless product sales increase or the Company raises capital by selling non-product assets, incurring debt, selling stock, or doing some combination of these things.
+Additional funds may not be available on terms favorable to the Company, or at all.
 If these funds are not available the Company may not be able to execute its business plan or take advantage of business opportunities.
-The ability of the Company to obtain such additional financing and to achieve its operating goals is uncertain.
-In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, there is substantial doubt as to its ability to continue as a going concern.
-"Risk Factors" set forth in our Annual Report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission ("SEC") on March 31, 2010 and in our other filings with the SEC for further information with respect to events and uncertainties that could harm our business, operating results, and financial condition.
+The ability of the Company to obtain such additional funds and to achieve its operating goals is uncertain.
+In the event that the Company does not obtain additional capital or is not able to increase cash flow through an increase in sales or reduction in expenses, the Company will be unable to continue as a going concern.
+Refer to "Risk Factors" set forth in our Annual Report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission ("SEC") on March 31, 2010 and in our other filings with the SEC for further information with respect to events and uncertainties that could harm our business, operating results, and financial condition.